SocketByte/.dotfiles-sway/README.md

 ## Caveats

+- Oh My Zsh installation is currently pretty borked, you have to manually download and install all the required things.
 - There's no support for any virtualized environment due to Wayland being barely supported on VMware or VirtualBox.
 - You can't use Nvidia proprietary drivers with Sway. _Always_ use Nouveau.